Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 3. Relationships

 Connection in the workplace influences our happiness greatly because it allows us to invest in relationships.
 From an evolutionary perspective, our brains are hardwired to require human connection for not only survival but also enjoyment.
-When we feel connected to other people, we feel happier, and that happiness is contagious.
+When we feel connected to other people, we feel happier and that happiness is contagious.

 4. Meaning